 Another Example of a Stakeholder Map:

-This diagram below created by Glenn Hughes illustrates the relationship with the stakeholders (here displayed as client) and gives feeling how the stakeholder thinks about the product/service/project/change.
+This diagram below created by Glenn Hughes illustrates the relationship with the stakeholders (here displayed as the client) and gives feelings how the stakeholder thinks about the product/service/project/change.

 - Lines – indicate the relationship (solid = strong, dotted = weak, none = none)